Drainback Solar

 Tank Quick Sizing

-The expansion tank or the drainback tank are critical components of the system design, and must be properly sized to ensure proper operation.
+The expansion tank or the solar drainback tank are critical components of the system design, and must be properly sized to ensure proper operation.

 Expansion tanks must be sized to accommodate the expansion of the glycol when the system stagnates to protect the system.